alapan-sau/Wish/README.md

 13. `overkill`
     * Implemented in overkill.c
-    * Terminates all foreground as well as background processes.
+    * Terminates all background processes.

 14. `fg [jid]`
     * Implemented in fg.c
-    * Continues a stopped background process identified by Job ID,  `jid` as a foreground process.
+    * Continues a suspended background process identified by Job ID `jid` as a foreground process.

 15. `bg [jid]`
     * Implemented in bg.c
-    * Continues a stopped background process identified by Job ID,  `jid` as a background process.
+    * Continues a suspended background process identified by Job ID `jid` as a background process.

 ## Syntactical Details